Published 2014-09-22.

 creates bindings for the variable on its left.

-This for-comprehension has 3 generators, one for each of x
+This for-comprehension has 3 generators, one for each of x, y and z.

 If any generator fails the following generators will be suppressed.